guruyaya/isr_flower_id-info_getter/README.md

 4. Download geckodriver for your system
 5. run get_google_images.py.
 At some point you'll have to proove you are not a robot.
 As you are, there's little you can do.
 Baaa
-6. Mark non_flower and dead images using detect_non_flowers.py
+6. Mark non_flower (faraway pics or just non flower pics) and dead images using detect_non_flowers.py (Use 1000 examples)
+7. use is_non_flower_test_split.py to build a flower identifier
+8. Use build_flower_detection_model.py
-7. use get_images.py to download images
+9. use get_images.py to download images